catalystneuro/spike-sorting-hackathon/index.md

 ## Registration

 The event will be in a hybrid format.
-Everyone is welcome to join remotely and a total of **NUM** on-site partecipants will be invited to the venue.
+Everyone is welcome to join remotely and a total of about 15 on-site participants will be invited to the venue.

 Please complete the [registration form](https://docs.google.com/forms/d/e/1FAIpQLSeMQJ2h75_CT0rmDIcE2JEBQydY3XPhVoBPpvgxWsi4l2GqGQ/viewform?usp=sf_link) so that we can plan accomodations and send you announcements about the event.